NO STRANGERS,ONLY FRIENDS WE HAVE NEVER MET!

 The primary objective is to create new friendships and to invite the new and old residents to participate in our many activities.

-Our luncheons feature a short business meeting followed by lunch and featured entertainment.
-Jewelry sales, book sales and a "Pot of Gold" raffle for prizes and gift certificates furnished by area merchants are also standard luncheon activities.
+Club luncheons feature a short business meeting followed by lunch and featured entertainment.
+Jewelry sales and book sales are standard luncheon activities.
+"Pot of Gold" is another feature of PHNC luncheons in which members are given various prizes and gift certificates furnished by area merchants and/or the Club.

-In "Things to Do" on this site, you will find many clubs, games and special interest groups within the club.
+In "Things to Do" on this site, many activities, games and special interest groups within the Club can be found.